-- Sugar: substitute honey, maple syrup, or agave.
+- Sugar: substitute brown sugar, coconut sugar, honey, maple syrup, or agave.
 Mix liquid sweeteners in with the wet ingredients.

 - Buttermilk: substitute kefir or homemade buttermilk.
 To make your own buttermilk, combine 1 cup milk with 1 Tablespoon white vinegar or lemon juice and let sit for 10 minutes to allow the milk to curdle.
-If you want to make vegan whole wheat pancakes, use soy milk.
+To make vegan whole wheat pancakes, use soy milk.

-- Butter: substitute coconut oil or canola oil.
+- Butter: substitute canola, avocado, or melted coconut oil.
 However, there’s just no replacing the flavor of butter!

-- Vanilla: substitute or add ¼ teaspoon of any other flavor extract – almond, coconut, lemon, etc.
+- Vanilla: substitute or add ¼ teaspoon of almond, coconut, or lemon extract.

 - Banana: substitute any other fruit or vegetable puree – sweet potato, pumpkin, or applesauce.
 Just keep in mind that they will no longer be strawberry banana pancakes!

-- Strawberries: substitute any berries of your choice.
+- Strawberries: substitute any fresh berries – raspberries, blueberries, blackberries, etc.

-Add any other toppings of your choice – coconut flakes, flaxseeds, nuts, nut butters, chocolate chips, fruit, etc. Feel free to mix into the batter, add during cooking, or garnish at the end.
+Add any other toppings of your choice – coconut flakes, nuts/seeds, nut butters, chocolate chips, more fresh fruit, etc. Feel free to mix into the batter, add during cooking, or garnish at the end.

 Turn these into whole wheat oatmeal pancakes by adding ½ cup oats to the batter.
 This will create a slightly thicker texture, but you may like the added nuttiness that oats add.
 If too thick, add more buttermilk.
 With the added oats, you now have multigrain buttermilk pancakes!